OuYaMing/OuYaMing.github.io/_pages/cv.md

 redirect_from:
   - /resume
 ---
-I am actively looking for <span style="color:red;">job opportunities</span>, including paid postdoctoral, assistant/associate professor, and robotics algorithm researcher positions.
+I am actively <span style="color:red;">looking for job opportunities</span>, including paid postdoctoral, assistant/associate professor, and robotics algorithm researcher positions.
 If you have any suitable openings, feel free to reach out to me at <span style="color:blue; font-size:20px;">ouyaming2021@ia.ac.cn</span>!

 If you have any interest in my work, please don't hesitate to talk with me.